CAS-CS/Lectures/RM/L011 Abstract Conclusion and Keywords.md

-# Abstract, Conclusion and Keywords
+# Abstract, Conclusion, and Keywords

 In a research paper, the abstract, conclusion, and keywords are distinct components that serve specific purposes: